1. I'm interested in Undergraduate Research. When and how can I start?

 2. I'm having trouble registering for a CHEM class.
 I may need a permit.
 Where do I go to get a permit for a Chemistry Class?

-Ans.
 First, be sure to discuss this with your advisor.
-Your best course of action is to stop by the Chemistry office in FH 219 and speak with Mrs. Maxwell or Mrs. Stanton.
+Your best course of action is to stop by the Chemistry office in FH 219 and speak with Mrs. Norsworthy or Mrs. Norman.
 There are many reasons why students need permits and our office can usually help you determine the reason and the course of action required for you to get into the chemistry class you need.

 3. I'm having trouble in my CHEM class.
 Where can I go to get help?